blaine/couloir/README.md

         List message files in directory in `getMessagesList` Delete all message files in directory in `deleteMessages` Return message bodies from GET `/messages?q=...`
+      Serve the new svelte app
+        Implement build scripts to copy the compiled app into the right place in the server source code Test that it all works
 ```

 ## Running tests